Why data analytics?

 - MSCI 605 Organizational Theory & Behaviour

 - MSCI 609 Quantitative Data Analysis for Management Sciences

-Students who wish to obtain the GDDA should take four additional courses, three required and one elective courses:
+Students who wish to obtain the GDDA should take four additional courses, three required courses (no exceptions) and one elective course:

 - MSCI 623 Big Data Analytics

 - MSCI 718 Statistical Methods for Data Analytics

 - MSCI 719 Operations Analytics

 - A pre-approved elective course, see the Elective preapproval request form

 The graduate diploma in data analytics does not have its own admission requirements, as it is not a stand-alone program.
 Interested students must apply to the Master of Management Sciences (MMSc) program and be admitted according to posted admission requirements.
 Upon entering the MMSc program, students can pursue the diploma specific courses.

 Please note: the GDDA courses are not scheduled around coop work terms.
 Students enrolled in the MMSc coop program may not be able to complete the graduate diploma requirements to also earn the GDDA.